baguette/baguette.github.com/_posts/2011-01-14-changing-jedit-eol-markers.markdown

 [The Java Virtual Machine Specification, chapter 4](http://java.sun.com/docs/books/jvms/second_edition/html/ClassFile.doc.html "JVM Spec chapter 4").

 My modified JAR file can be downloaded [here](../../../download/jedit.jar "jedit.jar").
+It should be substituteable with the stock `jedit.jar`, the only change is the EOL marker as described above.